tslateman/site/language-story.md

 語 - dialect, phrases
 話 - talk, spoken word

 The italki post offers a longer answer, too.
 I'll leave you to explore.
-We have experts among us who I imagine can explain this even better.

 My favorite for Taiwanese is 臺語 (Tái yǔ) which combines 臺 ("tower") and 語 ("language")